 To ensure that your social media campaign is effective and can bring desired results, it is important to set SMART goals.
 And your goals can be any of the following:

-This refers to increasing your business’ online visibility by posting social media content and using relevant hashtags.
+This refers to increasing your business’s online visibility by posting social media content and using relevant hashtags.

 Social media networks were initially created to foster connections among family, friends, and colleagues.

-On your part, fostering engagement and connection with your audience (aka your potential customers) can make them feel a certain way about your business.
+On your part, fostering social media engagement and connection with your audience (aka your potential customers) can make them feel a certain way about your business.

 Increase Web Traffic